Ebby88sharma/PP3-Python-Essentials/README.md

 3. Run the program: python3 main.py

+### Issues Faced on Deployement

+1. There was some issue during the deployment on heroku, so I discussed it with my mentor Can Sücüllü (contact - cansucullu@gmail.com) and we were not able to resolve.
+So I just did hit and trial and created the new repo on github and deployed it.
+It worked finaly.
+Thats'why the number of commits on Github might be low as the development was already done.

 ### Credits
 1. Curses Documentation: Official Python Docs for the curses library.
 2. Random Module: Official Python Docs for random number generation.